The Chool Bus (ch13)

 The Chool Bus (ch05)

-Chapter 5: Where The Forks recruit another member.
-Buck Wellstone applies for graduate assistantship and joins the project as Professor T.’s aid de camp.
+Chapter 5: The Forks recruit another member.
+Buck Wellstone applies for graduate assistantship and joins the project as Professor T’s aid de camp

 The crisp morning air in Fort Collins was a refreshing difference for the Forks as each performed their morning necessaries preparing for the next stop.
-Larimie, Wyoming was but a short jaunt away, but no one was feeling rushed as the events of the previous night were still ringing in their collective gizzards.
-Billie couldn’t remember the name of the good natured southern gentleman that had intervened in the misunderstanding triggered by Professor T.’s silly looking recording rig.
-But Jack did, and he also recalled inviting Buck Wellstone to join the forks at a popular Larimie brew-pub once the focus group interviews were conducted and the Forks were ready to relax for the evening.
+Laramie, Wyoming was but a short jaunt away, but no one was feeling rushed as events from the previous night were still ringing in their collective gizzards.
+Billie couldn’t remember the name of the good natured southern gentleman that intervened in the misunderstanding triggered by Professor T’s silly looking recording rig.
+But Jack did and he also recalled inviting Buck Wellstone to join the forks at a popular Laramie brew-pub once the focus group interviews were conducted and the Forks were ready to relax for the evening.

-“Buck Wellstone is his name, and he’s interested in applying for a graduate assistantship in our department.
+“Buck Wellstone is his name and he’s interested in applying for a graduate assistantship in our department.
 He wants to join us on the tour,” said Jack.

 “I don’t know if we can get through the application process quick enough for next semester, but we do have an opening,” said Professor T. “Did you say he was meeting us in Laramie?”